Paola62010/hangman/README.md

 ### Features to Implement in future

-1. As a future feature, it would be nice to also show the user with a list of incorrect words guessed other than only the incorrect letters.
-At the moment if the user guesses an entire word and the guess is incorrect, a live is correctly subtracted, but the user won't be able to see all the incorrect guessed (for entire word).
+1. As a future feature, it would be nice to also show the user a list of incorrect words guessed other than only the incorrect letters.
+At the moment if the user guesses an entire word and the guess is incorrect, a life is correctly subtracted, but the user won't be able to see all the incorrect guesses (for entire word).

-2. I would also like to add a scoreboard where the player can see their score.
+2. I would also like to add a scoreboard where the player can see their scores.

-3. Add additional words for each game difficulty level, and maybe add different categories for the words (movies, nature, food, etc.)
+3. Add additional words for each game difficulty level, and maybe add different categories for the words to pick from (movies, nature, food, etc.)

 ## Technologies Used